 Assignments.
-Assignments are due each week on Thursday at midnight -- except for exam weeks when they are due at 7:15 prior to the exam.
+Assignments are due each week on Friday at midnight -- except for exam weeks when there are no assignments.
 Typically four assignments are due each week.
 There are two types of assignments:

 Homework Read appropriate section of textbook before working a homework assignment.
 Make sure you are able to answer all the homework questions without any assistance -- if you can, you'll be in good shape for the quizzes and exams.
 Allow plenty of time to do the homework, do not wait, get started early.
-If you don't keep up with homework, you will likely flunk the course!
+If you don't keep up with homework, you will likely fail the course!
 A homework assignment may be completed in multiple logins, that is, you may complete part of an assignment, logout, and login at later sessions to complete the assignment.

-Quizzes will be given online, typically a quiz after two or three homework assignments.
+Quizzes will be given online, one each week covering material for that week.
 The quizzes are a good indicator of how you are going to do on the exams -- assuming you completed quizzes without assistance using only your knowledge.
 Once you begin a quiz, you must complete it before logging out or getting logged out due to inactivity.
-A quiz may be taken multiple times and your highest score counts.
+A quiz may be taken up to three times and your highest score counts.